cseferlis/OMDSMod4/Homework 2/NoSQL/README.md

    - This should return 26 movie titles tagged with "artificial intelligence."
 If your result matches, your work is correct.

 6. **Modify and Run an Additional Query**:
-   - Modify the above query to find movies produced by the **"Dentsu"** production company:
+   - Now take what you have learned to modify the above query to find movies produced by the **"Dentsu"** production company starting with the query structure below.
+There should be 12 records returned as refereced in the image required for submission:
      ```sql
      SELECT c.title
      FROM movies AS c
-     JOIN pc IN c.production_companies
+     JOIN
-     WHERE pc.name = "Dentsu"
+     WHERE
      ```
    - Capture a screenshot of the output for both queries, ensuring your Azure account is visible in the top right corner of the window.

+      - **Important**: Do not clean up resources in the final step—the database should remain active.
 ---

 ## Verification and Submission